 Port of Uddevalla has been called at ever since the 1950s, by shipping companies in need of a safe place to lay up their vessels.
-The effects of Covid-19 have led to an increased number of vessels in need of quays for rest, instead of unloading or loading goods, this year.
+The effects of Covid-19 have led to an increased number of vessels in need of quays for rest this year, instead of unloading or loading goods.
 When the vessels are safely berthed at one of our quays, we immediately can help the shipping companies to reduce their costs.
 All systems that are unnecessary when the vessel is docked can be shut down, they can reduce the staff working on board and connect the vessel to shore power.
-They will also have a fixed cost for the quay rent which makes it easy to calculate their costs.
+They will also have a fixed cost for the quay rent, which makes it easier to calculate their costs.
 When the vessels are laid up, the shipping companies usually uses this opportunity to do repairs, modernize various systems and carry out other work on board.
 This is of course also something we can help with, by supplying contacts to companies with expertise in the area needed.

-When the shipping companies needs help to perform various work on board their vessel, we always advise them to choose local companies if possible.
-The vessels who use Port of Uddevalla as their home port at the moment, have contributed to creating jobs for a number of local companies during their time with us.
+We always advise the shipping companies to choose local when they need help with performing various work on board their vessels.
+The vessels who are using Port of Uddevalla as their home port at the moment, have contributed to creating jobs for a number of local companies during their stay.
 We had a little chat with one of these companies, METS Technology.
-METS Technology is based in Uddevalla and is a rather new company, as they celebrated their 1st year in June.
+METS Technology is a rather new Uddevalla based company, which celebrated their 1st year in June.
 The company consists of 18 people and has a service-based offer on the engineering side.

 They also work with electric propulsion, i.e. what drives the propeller.
 For METS Technology, it is a matter of replacing diesel engines with electric motors and batteries on the vessels.
-This has long been relevant for cars and is now starting to be more popular also by vessels.
+This has for a long time been relevant for cars and is now starting to be more popular also by vessels.

 Even before the shipping company choose Port of Uddevalla as a temporary home port for its vessels, METS Technology have had contact with them.
-But having the vessels in Uddevalla is an advantage to METS Technology, as it brings them closer to the customer.
-For METS this means that it is easier to take a turn on board and check out any issues, for example.
+However having the vessels in Uddevalla is an advantage to METS Technology, as it brings them closer to the customer.
+For METS this means that it is easier to, for example, make a visit on board and check if there are any issues that needs fixing.

-Johan believes that, in order for the shipping companies to choose to hire local companies, it is important that there is a good network of companies in Uddevalla who keep in touch with each other:
+In order for the shipping companies to choose to hire local companies, Johan believes that it is important that there is an active network of companies in Uddevalla who keep in touch with each other:

 - An active network with active contacts will make them aware of the competence that exists locally and actually use it.
-We need to work together with this, otherwise it will be easy for them to turn to companies they have previously had contact with in other ports.
+We need to work together with this, otherwise it will be easy for them to turn to companies that they previously have had contact with, in other ports.

-To make Port of Uddevalla become even more attractive for the shipping companies, we can work to create a wow feeling, Johan says.
-Where everything is prepared and issues, that they have previously struggled with in other ports, is already solved.
+To make Port of Uddevalla become even more attractive for the shipping companies, Johan says that we can work to create a wow feeling.
+Where everything is prepared and any issues that they have previously struggled with in other ports, is already solved.
 It is also important to continuously review how we can develop together, Johan Marcusson concludes.

-Other companies that have worked on and around the laid up vessels in Uddevalla include:
+Other companies that have worked on and around the laid up vessels in Uddevalla includes: